Acre, Israel: Sports

-Landmarks
+Old City

 Crusader and Ottoman settlements in Acre.

 Khan al-Umdan in the old city of Acre.

 Acre's Old City has been designated by UNESCO as a World Heritage Site.
 Since the 1990s, large-scale archaeological excavations have been undertaken, overseen by the Old Acre Development Company Ltd., established in 1967, and efforts are being made to preserve ancient sites, coordinated under the Israel Ministry of Tourism.
 The company collaborates with municipal authorities, acting as a government agency to supervise public and private construction in the Old City and advise on development matters.
 In 2009, renovations were planned for Khan al-Umdan, the "Inn of the Columns," the largest of several Ottoman inns still standing in Acre.
 It was built near the port at the end of the 18th century by Jazzar Pasha.
 Merchants who arrived at the port would unload their wares on the first floor and sleep in lodgings on the second floor.
 In 1906, a clock tower was added over the main entrance marking the 25th anniversary of the reign of the Turkish sultan, Abdul Hamid II.